V3NTYY/DM-Assistor/README.md

-# DM Assistor (on indefinite hiatus)
+### DM Assistor (on indefinite hiatus)
 A tool used to help DM's manage their game more efficiently.

+## Want to run this app?
+I'm currently compiling an executable which will be uploaded here at a later date -- check back later!

 # Features
 - A beautiful initiative tracker with several options for individual or party initiative.